jecnua/docker-monitornodejstestdrives/elasticsearch/README.md

     docker build . -t jecnua/monitor-nodejs-elasticapm

-You will also need to build the APM server first :)
+You will also need to build the APM server before running the tests :)

     cd apm-server
     docker build . -t jecnua/nodejs-monitor-testapp-apm-server